-A Form I-864, Affidavit of Support is a document provided as financial support documents when sponsoring a foreign national to the U.S..
-Once the sponsor sign an affidavit of support, he or she has accept the responsibility to financially support the immigrant after the intending immigrant becomes a lawful permanent resident (green card holder).
-When you are bringing a relative to live in the U.S. permanently, you, the petitioner, is required to be the sponsor and accept the responsibility.
+A Form I-864, Affidavit of Support is a financial support document filed by a sponsor or joint sponsor of an intending immigrant.
+Once the sponsor signs an affidavit of support, he or she has accepted responsibility to financially support the immigrant after he or she becomes a lawful permanent resident (green card holder).
+When bringing a relative to live in the U.S. permanently, you, the petitioner, are required to be the sponsor and accept the responsibility.
 If the income requirements cannot be met by the primary sponsor, there is a chance they may qualify for a joint sponsor.

-An affidavit of support form must be submitted together with supporting documents which establish the income source and income number listed in the form.
-Filling the affidavit of support form with incorrect information or incomplete supporting documents will not be accepted.
-Depends on the income source, certain income evidence documents are required which include but not limited to:
+An affidavit of support form must be submitted together with supporting documents which establishes the income source and income amount listed on the form.
+Filing the affidavit of support form with incorrect information or incomplete supporting documents will not be accepted.
+Depending on the income source, certain income evidence documents are required which include but not limited to:

 - Most current tax returns with W-2 or 1099 or tax transcripts